their sunshine was not stolen

 (If you steal my sunshine)

-The chorus of Steal My Sunshine blends confidence and vulnerability, with lines like “I know it’s up for me” showing optimism, but “If you steal my sunshine” suggesting that confidence could be taken away.
-It sounds carefree and joyful, urging you to embrace that feeling, but the central message reflects a fear of losing happiness or positivity due to outside pressures, big or small.
-The lines “Making sure I’m not in too deep” and “Keeping versed and on my feet” show a desire to stay grounded and resilient despite challenges and those who steal sunshine from you.
+The chorus of “Steal My Sunshine” sounds carefree and joyful but this is where Marc and Sharon together battle confidence and vulnerability.
+Lyrics like “I know it’s up for me” show personal responsibility for maintaining happiness, but “If you steal my sunshine” warns that happiness can easily be taken away.
+The lines “Making sure I’m not in too deep” and “Keeping versed and on my feet” suggest a need to stay grounded despite challenges from those who try to “steal sunshine.”

-I was frying on the bench slide in the park across the street
+I was flying on the bench slide

 L-A-T-E-R that week

-My sticky paws were into making straws out of big fat slurpy treats
+My sticky paws were into making straws

-An incredible eight-foot heap
+An incredible eight foot heap

-Now the funny glare to pay a gleaming tare in a staring under heat
+Now the funny glare to pay a gleaming tare

 Involved an under usual feat

-And I’m not only among but I invite who I want to come
+But I invite who I want to come

 So I missed a million miles of fun